 - Added 50 miles of dedicated bike lanes (since 2007)

 And with future investments and improvement projects already in the works, it looks like Oakland is taking its bicycling future very seriously.

 But until the day when there are no more accidents, cyclists and their families will need help to put their lives back in order after a crash.
-That’s where Sally Morin Law can help.
+That’s where Sally Morin Personal Injury Lawyers can help.
 We are experienced bicycle accident attorneys and have been earning financial compensation for victims of reckless or distracted automobile drivers for over twenty years.
-If you’ve been seriously injured in a traffic accident, contact the experienced Oakland personal injury lawyers at Sally Morin Law today.
+If you’ve been seriously injured in a traffic accident, contact the experienced Oakland personal injury lawyers at Sally Morin Personal Injury Lawyers today.
 Call (510) 858-2231 today or get a FREE case evaluation online now to see if we can help.